 - Many of Australia’s rip current drownings take place on isolated stretches of coastline where the nearest patrolled beach is neither close nor convenient.

 - The simplest way to describe rip currents is that they’re like rivers of the sea: strong, narrow, seaward flowing currents that extend from the shoreline out beyond the breaking waves.
 They exist to bring all that extra water that’s coming in with the breaking waves back offshore.

 - The majority of rip current drownings take place underneath bright blue skies, moderate waves and what appear to be perfect beach conditions.

 - Young males between the ages of 15 and 39 are the most likely to die in rip currents.

 - Rips are not undertow, they won’t pull you under because there’s no such thing as an undertow.
-They’re not rip tides because they’re not a tide, they’re a current and they flow pretty steady and they won’t take you to New Zealand.
+They’re not ripping tides because they’re not a tide, they’re current and they flow pretty steady and they won’t take you to New Zealand.